the-teachingRSE-project/competencies/competencies.md

 project's code of conduct, and some knowledge of popular open source software licences, e.g. the \ac{GPL}.
 The \gls{TEAM} skill will play a major role when an RSE is introduced to an existing project.
-An existing project will have grown some habits and processes.
+An existing project will have grown some idiosyncratic habits and processes.
 Often it will require all the skills and patience of an RSE to steer a project towards best software engineering practices, while not having a leadership position.